-The galaxy has a prominent dust ring and relatively few globular star cluster.
+The galaxy has a prominent dust ring and relatively few globular star clusters.
 It has characteristics of both a spiral galaxy and an elliptical galaxy.
-The galaxy’s unusual appearance is believed to the the result of several recent collisions with other galaxies.
+The galaxy’s unusual appearance is believed to the result of several recent collisions with other galaxies.

 The star seen at the top of the galaxy’s ring is really located in our own galaxy, the Milky Way.

 IC 5152 is an irregular galaxy in Indus.
 It was first discovered by the American astronomer DeLisle Stewart in 1908.
 It is uncertain whether or not the galaxy is an outlying member of the Local Group of galaxies.